-Draft Double Option Agreement for share purchase on death
+Draft Option Agreement For purchase on Critical Illness

 This option agreement is provided in draft form for consideration by your legal advisers.
 They must undertake the responsibility to ensure that it takes into account your individual circumstances and requirements and the terms of any existing documents and agreements relating to your business.